collective/collective.googleanalytics/README.rst

     does by sending a server-side virtual page view instead of using JS.
     Virtual page views means you can track where users went before and after downloading the file.
-    Notes:
+    Note:
        - It should track for various content types and plugins as long as a 'content-disposition' header is set on the response or if the content-type is in the list of extensions accepted by the File downloads
-       - It won't track if you embed content in image, audio or video tags even if the url results in 'content-disposition'
+       - It won't track if you embed content in image, audio or video tags even if the url results in 'content-disposition' being used (such as plones site-logo url)
-       - It won't track if the browser or client isn't sending 'norma' Accept headers for a click in the browser.
-Crawlers may or may not be included.
+       - It won't track if the browser or client isn't sending normal 'Accept' headers for a click in a browser common browsers
+       - It won't track if it's from a known crawler User-Agent(but GA might also further exclude these anyway)
        - It will track if you have moderate caching for file content enabled but won't if you have strong caching enabled
        - It will track content download load time
-       - It will result in an increase in your average page views in your site since more content is now being tracked (where as the File Downloads plugin seperates downloads in GA as events).
+       - It will result in an increase in your average page views in your site since more content is now being tracked (where as the File Downloads plugin seperates downloads in GA as events so doesn't change page view traffic stats).

 Using Reports
 =============